erikfenriz/didactic-octo-giggle/README.md

 Guide: <br>
 - First things first: run **npm install**
-- Use YOUR OWN wallet mnemonic, creating a .env file in project root, and write in: <br> WALLET = "YOUR OWN MNEMONIC FROM METAMASK"
+- Use YOUR OWN wallet mnemonic, creating a .env file in the project root, and write in: <br> WALLET = "YOUR OWN MNEMONIC FROM METAMASK"
 - In the same .env file, on a new line add YOUR OWN rpcURL Infura API KEY, writing: <br>
 API_KEY = "YOUR API KEY"